Sign up for a Free 30 Day Trial of G Suite Business and get Free Admin support from Google Certified Deployment Specialists.

 Site-based and user-based licenses

 For some Google services, such as Android, licenses are site-based.
 When you sign up for the service, every user in your organization automatically gets a license, even if they already have a license for a different service.
 You don’t need to assign site-based licenses.

 For other Google services, such as Google Workspace (G Suite), licensing is user-based.
 For these services, a user needs to be assigned a license to use the service.
 For details, see the next section on assigning user-based licenses.

 If you purchased only one Google service that has user-based licensing, all of your users get a license for that service by default.
 You don’t need to assign licenses.

 You need to assign licenses if one of these statements applies:

-- You purchased more than one user-based Google service, such as G Suite and Google Drive storage.
+- You purchased more than one user-based Google service, such as Google Workspace (G Suite) and Google Drive storage.
 For services that include additional services, a user only needs a license for the parent service.
 For example, a license for G Suite gives a user access to Gmail, Google Calendar, Drive, and all the other services included with G Suite.

 - You purchased multiple subscriptions of the same service, such as multiple Drive storage subscriptions with different storage capacities.

 You can assign licenses to individual users, to everyone in an organizational unit, or to everyone in your Google Cloud account.